qlik-oss/corectl/docs/corectl_get_meta.md

 ### Options

 ```
-  -a, --app string   App name including .qvf file ending.
-If no app is specified a session app is used instead.
+  -a, --app string   App name, if no app is specified a session app is used instead.
   -h, --help         help for meta
 ```